point-contents/packer-ami/README.md

 After running, a manifest is uploaded to a timestamped folder in a s3 bucket.
 An example of these manifests is in the manifest folder

+> TODO
-> TODO create either terraform or cdk to create s3 bucket and
+> - Create either terraform or cdk to create s3 bucket, iam user, role, and permissions.
-> iam user, role, and permissions.
-Add tagging to AMI's
+> - Add tagging to AMI's
+> - Add packer runtime logs to the manifest folder

 ## Usage